mostafa/xk6-kafka/README.md

 (inside container)$ kafka-topics --create --topic xk6_kafka_json_topic --bootstrap-server localhost:9092
 ```

-If you want to test SASL authentication, have a look at [this commit message](https://github.com/mostafa/xk6-kafka/pull/3/commits/403fbc48d13683d836b8033eeeefa48bf2f25c6e), where I describe how to run a test environment.
+If you want to test SASL authentication, look at [this commit message](https://github.com/mostafa/xk6-kafka/pull/3/commits/403fbc48d13683d836b8033eeeefa48bf2f25c6e), where I describe how to run a test environment.

 ## Contributions, Issues and Feedback

-I'd be thrilled to receive contributions and feedback on this piece of software.
+I'd be thrilled to receive contributions and feedback on this project.
 You're always welcome to create an issue if you find one (or many).
 I'd do my best to address the issues.
+Also, feel free to contribute by opening a PR with changes, and I'll do my best to review and merge it as soon as I can.

 ## Disclaimer

-This was a proof of concept, but seems to be used by some companies nowadays, but it still isn't supported by the k6 team, rather by [me](https://github.com/mostafa) personally, and the APIs may change in the future.
+This project was a proof of concept but seems to be used by some companies nowadays.
+However, it isn't supported by the k6 team, but rather by [me](https://github.com/mostafa) personally, and the APIs may change in the future.
 USE AT YOUR OWN RISK!

-This work is licensed under the [Apache License 2.0](https://github.com/mostafa/xk6-kafka/blob/master/LICENSE).
+This project is licensed under the [Apache License 2.0](https://github.com/mostafa/xk6-kafka/blob/master/LICENSE).